Abzraja/smart-gallery/README.md

 ## Changelog

+### 10 OCT 2024
+- API key had expired - restoring it in Amplify seemed inefficient. working on lambda function to rotate key in secrets manager.
+Will reference it from secrets mananger instead.
+WIP.
+- Reverted design to 2 views - Gallery and Upload Photo Sections.
+- Updated the image modal to take up more space
+- Added a delete button on the image modal
+- Updated the thumbnail grid to use material ui grid.

 ### 09 OCT 2024
 - Merged the 3 different components onto a single page/component.
 Removed nav buttons as they are no longer necessary.
 Trying to get the gallery to refresh when image is uploaded but not having success.
 WIP.
 - Change the image gallery grid to use Material UI grid. this has caused the confirm delete button to appear inside of the thumbnail.
 Needs fixing.